RuStrannik/Universal-Multi-Protocol-Debug-Probe/README.md

 Each requires special adapter, and most require proprietary software with multiple restrictions.
 However, debugger is rather simple essential tool.

-I decided to create a compilation of available probes and list thier cons and pros implemented on a $2 STM32F103 'BluePill' board, as the most widespread and affordable platform.
+I decided to create a compilation of available probes and list thier cons and pros implemented on a $2 STM32F103 'BluePill' board, as the most widespread and affordable hardware platform.